Updated on 2025-07-01 GMT+08:00

 • If the /opt/cloud directory already exists, navigate to it and run the mkdir lts command to create the lts directory in it.

-• If the /opt/cloud directory does not exist, run the mkdir /opt/cloud/ command to create it, and then run the mkdir lts command to create the lts directory.
+• If the /opt/cloud directory does not exist, run the mkdir /opt/cloud/ command to create it and enter it, and then run the mkdir lts command to create the lts directory.

 2. Run the chmod 750 lts command to modify the permission on the lts directory.